Thursday, April 9

 Because One Size Doesn't Fit All - Integrating a Personalized Marketing Program into Your Next Campaign

 While developments in technology are helping to facilitate a more personalized marketing approach, savvy event organizers and meeting planners are augmenting these efforts with attendee “sales” initiatives.
 Hear how we have experienced success with these tactics, especially when quality is more important than quantity.
-We will be sharing case studies and lessons learned with session participants, as well as strategies and tactics for successfully retaining attendees, growing an audience, and attracting high-caliber event attendees though a personalized “sales” approach.
+We will be sharing case studies and lessons learned with session participants, as well as strategies and tactics for successfully retaining attendees, growing an audience, and attracting high-caliber event attendees through a personalized “sales” approach.
 From hiring and building the right customer relations team to setting measurable objectives, identifying partners, building lists, and measuring results, participants will get at least five innovative ideas for developing a personalized marketing approach for meetings and events.

 Shauna Peters, Account Strategist, Marketing Design Group